g-dolphin/WorldCarbonPricingDatabase/README.md

   - For example, if you want to update a record for Argentina, you open the files `CP_Argentina.csv` and `CP_sources_Argentina.csv` that will be available at `[...]/GitHub/WorldCarbonPricingDatabase/Data/national_jur/` and `[...]/GitHub/WorldCarbonPricingDatabase/Data/national_jur/`respectively.
 4. Update the relevant records in both the `Data`and `Sources` files.
   - Continuing with the above example, suppose you want to update the record(s) for the carbon tax on coal in the power sector in 2018.
 Then you would update the values of columns `Tax_dummy`, `Tax_rate_excl_ex_clc`, `Tax_ex_rate`, `Tax_rate_incl_ex_clc` corresponding to the (row) entry "Argentina"|"2018"|"1A1A1"|"ABFLOW003"|"Coal/peat" in `CP_Argentina.csv` and the values of the columns `Tax_dummy`, `Tax_rate_excl_ex_clc`, `Tax_ex_rate` corresponding to that same entry in the `CP_sources_Argentina.csv` file.
-  - For references, please note (and follow) the citation structure
+  - **For references, please note (and follow) the citation structure**: "Source_type(Reference_tag[Year]); comment".
+For instance, if the information was taken from a (country) Report from the OECD published in 2019, you could assign the tag "OECD" to this source and the reference would look like "Report(OECD[2019]); current scheme excludes thermal plants rated <10Mw)".
+5. Open the relevant sources mapping file and add the full reference to your source to it
+  - For example, in our case, we would open the file `_Reports` and add our reference to the list, providing the required information.
-5. Save your files and commit your changes.
+6. Save your files and commit your changes.
-6. Push your branch to the remote repository.
+7. Push your branch to the remote repository.